sishiha/likelihood_ratio_based_forensic_text_comparison/README.md

 # Comparisons

-The performance differences between the DL and ML systems using the four metrics.
+The performance differences between the DL and ML systems using the four metrics can be seen in the following table.
+The table includes the fused resuts between the ML and DL systems.

 |       |  cllr  | cllr_min |  cllr_cal |   EER   |
 |:-----:|:------:|:--------:|:---------:|:-------:|